All visitors to the Michigan Library and Historical Center building must wear a face mask. View the complete face mask policy [PDF].

 The Michigan History Museum offers five levels of permanent and changing exhibits that tell the story of Michigan's past from pre-contact through the late 20th century.
 Exhibits include interactive computers, audio-visual presentations and hands-on elements.
 Please allow at least 90 minutes for your visit.

-The Michigan History Museum is open seven days a week:
+The Michigan History Museum is open to the public on the following schedule:

 The Michigan History Museum is closed on official state holidays and several other days throughout the year.
 Please visit our Holiday Closing Schedule for complete information.

 The following shows individual admission charges for visitors to the Michigan History Museum.

 Sunday admission is free for all visitors.
 You can save on admission and museum store purchases when you become a Michigan History Center member.

 The Michigan History Museum is located in the Michigan Library and Historical Center building Downtown Lansing, two blocks west of the State Capitol Building.